flipacholas/Architecture-of-consoles/articles/dreamcast.md

 ## Introduction

-Sega's new console brought many features developers and users could appreciate.
-Whilst being their last attempt in the console market, some of the technologies debuted here carried on through future mainstream devices.
+The Dreamcast introduced many features that both game developers and console gamers could appreciate.
+While this was their last attempt to conquer the console market, some of the technologies which were pioneered in the Dreamcast carried on and into future mainstream devices.

 ---

 ## CPU

-It comes without surprise that Hitachi was chosen again to develop their CPU, if you've been reading the [previous article]({{< ref "sega-saturn" >}}) then...
-Lo and behold!
-I present you the next-gen SH processor called **SH-4** running at a whopping 200 MHz.
+Unsurprisingly Sega again chose Hitachi to develop their CPU.
+If you've been reading the [previous article about the Sega Saturn]({{< ref "sega-saturn" >}}) then, lo and behold, I present you the next generation of SH processor called the **SH-4** running at a whopping 200 MHz.

 So, what's actually interesting about this new CPU?

-Well, we have the following:
+- **5-stage pipeline**

-- **5-stage pipeline**: Up to five instructions can be executed simultaneously (a detailed explanation can be found in a [previous article]({{% ref "sega-saturn" %}}#cpu)).
+  - Up to five instructions can be in flight simultaneously (a detailed explanation can be found in a [previous article]({{% ref "sega-saturn" %}}#cpu)).
-  - As you can see, instruction pipelining is now a standard in the current generation of consoles and will continue in the ones to come.
+  - Such instruction pipelining is now found everywhere in this generation of consoles and will be standard from now on.
+- **2-way superscalar**
-- **2-way Superscalar**: A new type of parallelism where the CPU can now process more than one instruction (two in this case) in each stage of the pipeline, this results in more instructions executed per second.
+  - A new type of parallelism where the CPU can process more than one instruction (two in this case) in each stage of the pipeline resulting in more instructions executed per second.
-- A dedicated **Floating-Point Unit** or 'FPU': Computes 32-bit decimal numbers (the *floats*) and 64-bit ones (the *doubles*).
+- A dedicated **Floating-Point Unit** or 'FPU'
+  - Computes 32-bit decimal numbers (the *floats*) and 64-bit ones (the *doubles*).
-- 8 KB **instruction cache** and 16 KB **data cache**: This ratio is rather curious since consoles tend to include more instruction cache than data cache, but what happens is that data cache can be split into two sections, 8 KB of *Scratchpad* (fast RAM) and 8 KB of data cache.
+- 8 KB **instruction cache** and 16 KB **data cache**
+  - This ratio is rather curious since consoles tend to include more instruction cache than data cache.
+However, the SH-4 allows the data cache to be split into two sections: 8 KB of *Scratchpad* (fast RAM) and 8 KB of data cache.
-- **32-bit internal architecture** while keeping a **16-bit instruction set** (the SuperH ISA): Just like the SH-2, this allows to reduce the size and bus overheads while still enjoying the advantages of a 32-bit architecture.
+- **32-bit internal architecture** while keeping a **16-bit instruction set** (the SuperH ISA)
+  - Just like the SH-2, this increases code density and decreases bus overheads while still enjoying the advantages of a 32-bit architecture.
+- **External 64-bit bus**
-- **External 64-bit bus**: Critical for manipulating 64-bit values (e.g. doubles and longs) without wasting extra cycles.
+  - Critical for manipulating 64-bit values (e.g. doubles and longs) without wasting extra cycles.

 #### Extra work

-Apart from the common chores CPUs are tasked to do (handling the game's logic, enemy's AI, commanding the GPU, etc), the SH-4 will be also involved in the majority of the graphics pipeline by processing geometry data, such as conducting perspective transformations.
-As a result, it includes a **128-bit SIMD** unit that accelerates operations with vectors.
+The common chores of a game console CPU include handling a game's logic, running the enemy AI and keeping the GPU fed with instructions.
+In the Dreamcast the SH-4 is also involved in the majority of the graphics pipeline, processing geometry data such as computing perspective transformations.
+As a result, it includes a **128-bit SIMD** unit that can accelerate vector operations.

 #### Improving memory access

-The CPU includes a dedicated **Memory Management Unit** or 'MMU' for virtual addressing, this is helpful since the physical memory address space of this CPU happens to be **29-bit wide**.
+The CPU includes a dedicated **Memory Management Unit** or 'MMU' for virtual addressing, this is helpful since the physical memory address space of this CPU happens to be **29 bits wide**.
 So with the help of four TLBs, programmers can use 32-bit addresses without hitting performance penalties.

-Since only 29 bits are needed for addressing, the extra three bits are used for memory protection, alternating the memory map and circumventing cache, respectively.
+Since only 29 bits are needed for addressing the extra three bits control memory protection, alternating the memory map and circumventing the cache, respectively.

-It's worth mentioning that this is up to the programmer to decide whether to use or not, games for this system certainly don't need memory protection and the MMU has to be manually enabled at boot.
+The programmer decides whether to use these features or not.
+Games for this system certainly don't necessarily _need_ memory protection and the MMU has to be manually enabled at boot.

 #### No UMA but...

 While this system is not designed around the strict Unified Memory Architecture like a [well-known competitor]({{< ref "nintendo-64">}}#simplified-memory-access), it does delegate I/O access to the GPU.
 That means that if the CPU has to fetch anything that's beyond its own dedicated RAM or a serial interface which is also connected too, it will have to request the GPU (and wait if necessary).

 #### Special queries